vacuumcloud/social-media-dashboard/README.md

-# Social media dashboard with theme switcher solution
+# Social media dashboard with theme switcher

 ## Table of contents